 -Confidential Case Inventory

-You will only need to file a Confidential Case Inventory if you have any prior family division cases or tribal court cases that are pending or resolved.
+You will only need to file a Confidential Case Inventory if you have any prior family division cases or tribal court cases that are pending or resolved and involve the same family members.

-(B) Complete and file the Notice of Hearing and Motion (and the Notice of Hearing, if you have one).
+(B) Complete and file the Notice of Hearing and Motion (and the Notice of Hearing, if needed).

-If you are also filing a Motion and Affidavit for Extension of Time, you will also need to schedule a hearing for it using the separate Notice of Hearing.
-You may be able to schedule both motions for the same date and time.
+If you are also filing a Motion and Affidavit for Extension of Time, you will need to do the same for the Notice of Hearing.
+The Motion for Extension of Time needs to be heard before your other motion.
+You may be able to have both motions scheduled for the same day.

 If you are also filing a Notice of Hearing